Samanta Schweblin

 Samanta Schweblin (born 1978) is an Argentine author currently based in Berlin, Germany.
 She has published three collections of short stories, a novella and a novel, besides stories that have appeared in anthologies and magazines such as The New Yorker, The Paris Review, Granta, The Drawbridge, Harper’s Magazine and McSweeney’s.
 She has won numerous awards around the world and her books have been translated into more than forty languages and adapted for film.

 Life and career

 In 2002, Schweblin published her first book El núcleo del Disturbio (The Nucleus of Disturbances), which won an award from Argentina's National Endowment for the Arts.
-In 2008, she won the Casa de las Americas award for her short-story collection Mouthful of Birds.
+In 2008, she won the Casa de las Américas award for her short-story collection Mouthful of Birds.
 Her third collection of short-stories, Siete casas vacías (Seven Empty Houses) was published in 2015.
 Her first novel Distancia de Rescate, literally “Rescue distance”, but translated into English as Fever Dream, won the 2015 Tigre Juan Award and the 2017 Shirley Jackson Award for Best Novella, and was shortlisted for the 2017 Man Booker International Prize.